TeknooSoftware/states/README.md

 [![License](https://poser.pugx.org/teknoo/states/license)](https://packagist.org/packages/teknoo/states)
 [![PHPStan](https://img.shields.io/badge/PHPStan-enabled-brightgreen.svg?style=flat)](https://github.com/phpstan/phpstan)

 States allows you to create PHP classes following the [State Pattern](http://en.wikipedia.org/wiki/State_pattern) in PHP.
 This can be a cleaner way for an object to change its behavior at runtime without resorting to large monolithic conditional statements and this improve maintainability and workflows writing.

 Features
 --------

 * **Create Several States** : Split classes in states to avoid ununderstable large monolithic statements.
 * **Inherit States and Classes** : Complete and factorize states thanks to inheritance.
-Stated classes can be also inherited.
+  * Stated classes can be also inherited.
 * **Automate States Switching** : Define states switching rules based on object's properties.
 * **Implement Every Where**: Thanks to traits and interfaces, use this pattern on your existant code.
-Compatible with Doctrine.
+  * Compatible with Doctrine.

+A complete documentation is available in [documentation/README.md](documentation/README.md)

 Quick Example
 -------------